 How does freeze/thaw affect my data?

 The effects of freeze thaw on most biological measures, regardless of biospecimen type, can be dramatic.
 Analytes in oral fluid are not distinct or different in this way.
 As a general rule, multiple freeze-thaws should be avoided.
-The most practical way to address this concern is by aliquoting samples after collection, however, there can be small differences in analyte concentrations when whole saliva is aliquoted due to the viscous nature of saliva.
+The most practical way to address this concern is by aliquoting samples after collection.
+However, there can be small differences in analyte concentrations when whole saliva is aliquoted.
+This is due to the viscous nature of saliva.
 Some analytes are more resistant to freeze thaw than others.
 We recommend that investigators consult the literature for their analytes of interest and reach out to Ask An Expert for additional information.
 Please also see this Salivary Bioscience Bulletin for additional information on handling saliva samples and testing.